wuapnjie/PuzzleView/README.md

 </br>
 If you don't want to customize it's layout, you can just use the default layout.
 </br>
-In the demo's `PlaygroundActivity`, it shows all the built-in layouts.
+All the built-in layouts can be found in the the demo's `PlaygroundActivity`.
 You can click to see the effect.
 ![](https://github.com/wuapnjie/PuzzleView/blob/master/screenshots/screen2.png)

 ### Custom Layout